Wonders

 ASME style is required for ASME publications and commonly used across mechanical engineering, thermal sciences, manufacturing, and related fields.
 Some universities accept it for theses in mechanical engineering programs.

-Managing engineering citations across multiple papers?
-Wonders helps you organize research and format references correctly.
+Wonders helps you organize research and format ASME references correctly across multiple papers.